rehierl/metalsmith-doctoc/readme.md

   //- $result = ($headings | $root)
   //- $headings = [ Heading* ]
   //  an array of Heading objects
-  //- $root = Node
-  //  the topmost node of a node tree
+  //- $root = the topmost node of a TOC menu
   result: $result,

   //- optional
   //- set true if response.result is a $headings array
-  //- the proxy will replace result's value by a $root
   isHeadingsList: false,

   //- optional